 Another hike to add to your to-do list whilst in Bodrum is the hike to the ancient city of Pedasa.
 Pedasa was once a great Lelegean city and was considered to be one of the most important areas in the city for sea trade.

 To this day, you will find some of the Vineyards that were planted in the original city- the wine from Pedasa was extremely valuable in ancient times.
 When it was built, the residents of Pedasa managed to stand very strong against invasions from Persians, and Alexander the Great and the city flourished between the 11th and 6th BC.

-Fast forward to the modern day, in 2005 plans were put forward to uncover many of the historical artefacts that remained at the Pedasa ruins and excavations began to expose more of the city.
+Fast forward to the modern-day, in 2005 plans were put forward to uncover many of the historical artifacts that remained at the Pedasa ruins, and excavations began to expose more of the city.
 Over time, architects managed to uncover many of the ancient roads, walls and even buildings that once stood in Pedasa and the city is now a popular spot with tourists wanting to learn more about Turkish history.

 To get to Pedasa, you must hike along a scenic trail that will lead you through many of the beauty spots of Bodrum.
 The view from the top of the ancient city is glorious and the hike is definitely worth it to witness these ancient city ruins for yourself.

 Karaada, meaning ‘black island’ in Turkish, is a small island at the entrance of Bodrum that is famous for its mineral water springs.
 There are plenty of boat trips available from Bodrum to the island, which is only 6km from the mainland and is one of the biggest islands in the Bodrum coast.